-‘Affluenza’ teen jailed in Texas for probation violation
+‘Affluenza teen’ jailed in Texas for probation violation

 FORT WORTH, Texas (AP) — A Texas man who used “affluenza” as a defense at his trial for killing four people while driving drunk was arrested Thursday after authorities say he violated the terms of his probation.

-Ethan Couch, 22, was booked into a jail in Fort Worth after he tested positive for the psychoactive compound in marijuana, court records show.
+Ethan Couch, 22, was booked into a jail in Fort Worth after he tested positive for THC, the psychoactive compound in marijuana, court records show.

-Couch’s attorney did not immediately respond to a request for comment.
+Couch’s attorneys, Scott Brown and Reagan Wynn, said their client has been intensely monitored for alcohol and illegal substance use for more than 20 months and “has never been positive for the use of any substance before.”

+“We cannot make any further statement until we have the opportunity to conduct an investigation to determine if, in fact, Ethan ingested THC and, if so, if it was a voluntary act on his part,” Brown and Wynn said in a statement.

 Jail records did not indicate whether his bond had been set Thursday afternoon.

-Couch became know as the “affluenza teen” during his manslaughter trial for the 2013 crash.
+Couch became known as the “affluenza teen” during his manslaughter trial for the 2013 crash.
 Couch, 16 at the time of the crash, was found to have a blood-alcohol level three times the legal limit for adult drivers after the crash.
 But a psychologist told a juvenile court that he was affected by “affluenza,” or irresponsibility caused by family wealth.

 A judge originally sentenced Couch to 10 years of probation.
 But he was later jailed after attending a party where alcohol was served and then fleeing to Mexico with his mother to avoid punishment.
 He was released in 2018 after serving a nearly two-year sentence.